What to do after a Michigan auto accident

-Finally, you will need to call your agent to report the loss and call a tow service or have your agent do this for you if your car is not drivable.
-If you need an agent or your agent does not provide this service click on Michigan insurance agent or call 248-888-1134 to talk to an agent that can provide this service for you.
+Finally, you will need to call your agent to report the auto accident and tow service.
+If your agent does not provide this service, you can get a Michigan auto insurance quote from and agent online or call 248-277-4505 to talk to an agent that can provide this service for you.

-If the other person does not have insurance you will need to get their information.
-Visit our link on How to File a Michigan mini-tort claim, to get your deductible back and the damaged repaired.
+If the other person does not have insurance, you will need to get their information.
+Visit our link on What to do if you have a Michigan accident with an uninsured driver to determine what options are available to you.